 Sharif Istvan Horthy is the Co-Founder and Chairman of the GHFP’s Board of Trustees.
 He was born in Hungary, and is the grandson of Admiral Horthy (Regent of Hungary 1920-1944).
 He studied physics at Oxford University and civil engineering at Imperial College.
 At 25, Sharif embraced Islam.
 He has worked as a civil engineer and business consultant in Britain, Indonesia and the USA.
 He is currently living in the UK.
-Sharif is also on the advisory board of the Three Faiths Forum, a Trustee of the Museum of World Religions (UK), and the Chair of the Trustees of Lewes New School.
+Sharif is also on the advisory board of the Three Faiths Forum, a Trustee of the Museum of World Religions (UK), and the former Chair of the Trustees of Lewes New School.

 Alexandra Asseily is a psychotherapist.
 She is a governor and co-founder of the Centre for Lebanese Studies, Oxford, a founding member of the Ara Pacis Initiative, and a former member of the Advisory Board of the Center for the Study of World Religions at Harvard University.
 In 1998 Alexandra initiated Hadiqat As-Samah, the Garden of Forgiveness, in downtown Beirut.
 She is actively involved in the Healing the Wounds of History Programmes worldwide.